Full List: New Ranking for Nigeria in List of 10 African Countries With Lowest Fuel Prices

 Sudan

-Priced at $0.700 per liter, Sudan ranks 22nd globally and 6th in Africa.
+At $0.700 per litre, Sudan ranks 22nd globally and 6th in Africa.
 The government has managed to maintain low petrol prices despite its economic and political challenges.

 Read also